olinjs/olinjs/lessons/07-apis-debugging/README.md

 #### Submitting
 When you're done with your app, fill out the [Twoter homework survey](http://goo.gl/forms/u5MDLduyFz).
 The survey is your submission for homeworks 6 and 7.

-#### Preclass Reading and Exercise
-- Read the [Class 8 README](https://github.com/olinjs/olinjs/blob/master/lessons/08-tests-tasks) before next class.
-- Send an email to [olinjs16@gmail.com](olinjs16@gmail.com) with the subject line "Preclass 8" telling us about...
-    - Something in the reading you felt confident about and easily grasped
-    - Something in the reading you're confused about or want to know more about